Strong local uniqueness for the vacant set of random interlacements: Useful facts

 \begin{lem}[Coupling $Z$ and $\widetilde{Z}$] For any finite collection $ D_z \subset U_z \subset\subset \Z^d$, $z \in \mathcal C$, satisfying \eqref{eq:UzUz'}, there exists a coupling $\mathbb Q_{\mathcal C}$ of $\P$ and $\widetilde{\P}_{\mathcal C}$ with the following property.
 If, for some $\varepsilon \in (0,1)$,

 then in the probability space underlying $\mathbb Q_{\mathcal C}$,

 \end{lem}

 We will use Lemma~\ref{L:RI_basic_coupling} to switch back and forth between interlacement sets comprising different sets of excursions, Three such interlacement sets, which we now introduce, will play a central role.
-The following notation will be convenient.
 If $Z=(Z_k)_{1\leq k \leq n_Z}$ is a sequence of excursions (i.e.~$Z_k \in W_{ D, U}^+$ for some $ D \subset U$) and $n_Z \in \mathbb{N}$, which we sometimes call a \emph{packet}, we write

 to denote the {\em interlacement} and {\em vacant} set corresponding to the $Z$, respectively.
 The number $n_Z$ may or may not be random, i.e. {\em vary} with $\omega$, and the $Z_k$'s will typically be excursions between boxes which we now introduce,.
 Given a length scale $L \geq 1$ and a rescaling parameter $K \geq 100$, both integer, we consider boxes $C_z \subset \tilde{C}_z \subset \tilde{D}_z \subset D_z \subset {U}_z$ attached to points $z \in \Z^d$, where